microsoft/Kusto-Query-Language/doc/convert-speed-function.md

 ## Returns

  Returns the input value converted from one speed unit to another.
+Invalid units return `null`.

 ## Example